sailthru/stolos/scheduler/README.md

 scaling and resource contention.

-Secondly, if the system supports a "Bubble Up" approach, we can simply pick any task in a dependency graph and expect that it will execute as soon as possible to do so.
+Secondly, if the system supports a "Bubble Up" approach, we can simply pick and run any task in a dependency graph and expect that it will execute as soon as possible to do so.

 Configuration: Job IDs